DeKUT-DSAIL/ndege-zetu/README.md

 This repository also contains code to analyse these data and reproduce results in an accompanying paper ``Comparing point counts, passive acoustic monitoring, citizen science and machine learning for bird species monitoring in the Mt Kenya ecosystem''  submitted to Philosophical Transactions of the Royal Society B.

-We demonstrate the use of embeddings obtained from Google's [Bird Vocalization Classifier](https://www.kaggle.com/models/google/bird-vocalization-classifier) to train classifiers for the species observed.
+We demonstrate the use of embeddings obtained from Google's [Bird Vocalization Classifier (Perch)](https://www.kaggle.com/models/google/bird-vocalization-classifier) to train classifiers for the species observed.